0xDegenDeveloper/RabbitHoles/README.md

 Current tasks include:

+- Finalizing contract design/testing
-- Finalizing contract design to account for future expansion
+  - Accounting for future expansion
-- Testing to ensure intended behavior.
-- Waiting for the alphaV7 network upgrade to deploy on testnet and connect to the demo site
+- Waiting for alphaV7 network upgrade
+  - To connect to the demo site
-- Finalizing the frontend to ensure a smooth experience on all devices
+- Optimizing frontend on all devices

 ### Scarb Commands